 Grade classifications are determined by the number of credits earned: At the conclusion of each semester, the number of credits earned will be checked, and students will be reclassified based on the number of credits earned.
-To be a sophomore you must have 6 credits comprised of at least 1 credit each in English, Math, Science & Social Studies; to be a junior you must have 12 credits comprised of at least 2 credits each in English, Math & Science; to be a senior you should be able to complete all graduation requirements by the end of your senior year.
+To be a sophomore you must have 6 credits comprised of at least 1 credit each in English, Math, Science & .5 Social Studies; to be a junior you must have 12 credits comprised of at least 2 credits each in English, Math, Science and 1 credit Social Studies; to be a senior you should be able to complete all graduation requirements by the end of your senior year.
 A student shall not be promoted based upon age or any other social reason not related to academic performance.